Click on the PLUS symbol next to the FAQ in the list below.

 To add a new group (and adding the web page for that new group), the person who intends to lead the group should send new group information in a message to the Groups Coordinator using this link Groups Coordinator

-For technical queries about the layout or content of your group's web page please contact the Groups Webmaster or Groups web Support (listed below).
+For technical queries about the layout or content of your group's web page please contact the Webmaster or Groups Web Support (listed below).
 And it's the same process to update the information on your Group Page or to add or update photographs - or any other technical query with your group's web page.

 The Third Age Trust explains why u3a groups need Risk Assessment like this....